muratk5n/thirdwave/en/mbl/2023/week50.md

 that Israel is attempting to depopulate Gaza in stages"

 ---

-UK abstained?
-That's good for UK.
-The support from Japan is noteworthy.

 AP News: "US vetoes UN resolution backed by many nations demanding immediate humanitarian cease-fire in Gaza..
 The council called the